 “He’s in the Recruiting Division.
 Now he’s in charge of recruiting for the Bay Area.
 He has an office in downtown Oakland, so what he does is just like what anyone else who works in an office does.
 Sitting there doing paperwork, on the phone a lot, going to meetings.
-The only interesting thing he does is to go out and meet the solders in the recruiting offices, and go around to high schools and colleges talking up why the army is so great.
+The only interesting things he does is to go out and meet the solders in the recruiting offices, and to go around to high schools and colleges talk up why the army is so great.
 The rest is mostly boring stuff, in my opinion.”

 “Where did you live before moving here?”